 How long does it take to recover from stroke?
-To help answer this popular question, we created a stroke recovery timeline using clinical studies and other patterns generally accepted by therapists.
+To help answer this popular question, we created a stroke recovery timeline using clinical studies and stories from other survivors.

 Stroke Recovery Timeline Part 1: The Early Stages

 The Stroke Is Treated

 A stroke is a medical emergency that occurs when the supply of blood in the brain becomes compromised.
-When someone experiences a stroke, it’s important to seek fast, immediate medical attention to restore blood flow in the brain and save the person’s life.
+When someone experiences a stroke, it’s important to seek immediate medical attention to restore blood flow in the brain and save the person’s life.

 Stroke Rehabilitation Begins ASAP

 Once the stroke has been treated, rehabilitation begins immediately.
 This often means starting rehab right from the hospital bed.

 Rehabilitation starts quickly to take advantage of the brain’s heightened state of neuroplasticity.

-You will see the fastest improvements immediately after injury because the brain is rapidly forming new neural connections to recover from the damage.
+Survivors often experience the fastest improvements immediately after injury because the brain is rapidly trying to heal itself from the injury.

 Discharge from the Hospital